 - Click here for the application form

-On 20th May the government introduced the Corporate Insolvency and Governance Bill in Parliament, putting in place a series of measures to amend insolvency and company law to support business and to address the challenges resulting from the impact of Coronavirus.
+New Insolvency Legislation: on 20th May the government introduced the Corporate Insolvency and Governance Bill in Parliament, putting in place a series of measures to amend insolvency and company law to support business and to address the challenges resulting from the impact of Coronavirus.

 Companies House has announced they will be supporting businesses affected by the Coronavirus outbreak by temporarily pausing the strike off process to prevent companies being dissolved.
 This will give businesses the time they need to update their records and help them avoid being struck off the register.
 In addition, companies issued with a late filing penalty due to COVID-19 will have appeals treated sympathetically.
 You can see full details here.